-In 6th grade, our teacher would constantly try to regain control of the classroom with her classic command, “Cut the talk.”
-We were an unruly bunch.
-We learned to amuse ourselves by imitating her order to”Cut the talk.”
+In 6th grade, our teacher, Sr. Janet, would try to stop side conversations and regain control of the classroom with her classic order, “Cut the talk.”

 Now we’re all grown up and don’t need a teacher chiding us for side conversations.
 And yet, I’ve been in plenty of meetings where the need to cut the talk is in plain view.

 Side conversations during meetings is both distracting and disrespectful.
 When it happens, don’t mess around.

 It’s your meeting, and you have tools at your disposal.
 Use one of the following techniques to bring the side conversations to a close.

 Stand by the people engaged in the conversation

 If there is a horseshoe-shaped table arrangement, and you have been moving around, you simply need to gradually move yourself near the problem.

 The chatterers will notice your presence and get the hint, or they will notice that everyone is looking at you, which also means they are looking at them.

 The beauty of this approach is you don’t need to slow things down by interrupting.